Pradumnasaraf/DevOps/docs/terraform/introduction.md

 Like we saw an an example above, the `random_pet` resource depends on the `local_file` resource.
 So, Terraform will create the `local_file` resource first and then create the `random_pet` resource.
 And when we destroy the resources, Terraform will destroy the `random_pet` resource first and then destroy the `local_file` resource.

-2. **Explicit Dependencies**: But there are times where we don't don't use the attributes of other resources and we still want to create the resources in a specific order.
+1. **Explicit Dependencies**: But there are times where we don't don't use the attributes of other resources and we still want to create the resources in a specific order.
+Because they might be indirectly dependent on each other.
 In such cases, we can use the `depends_on` argument to define explicit dependencies between resources.
 A real life example of this is when we want to create a VPC and then create an EC2 instance in that VPC.
 We can use the `depends_on` argument to define the dependency between the resources.

 For our local file and random pet example, we can define the explicit dependency like this: